 "We need to know he means it," said Fleet.
-"Some sign it's
+"Some sign it's meant."

-meant."

 "Sign?"
 Deek managed to look puzzled.

 "My sister's reputation is messed up, ain't it?"
 "Uh huh.
 I can see that."
 "Nothing can fix that, can it?"
 Jeff's question combined defiance and inquiry.
 Deek leaned forward.
 "Well, I don't know.
-Hear she's going to "had'll Aut au this behind her college.
+Hear she's going to college.
+That'll put all this behind her.
 Maybe we can help out some."
 Jeff grunted.
 "I don't know about that."
-Then he looked at his father.
-"What you think.
-Papa.2 Would that--" "Have to ask her mother.
+He looked at his father.
+"What you think, Papa?
+Would that--" "Have to ask her mother.
 She's hit by this too, you know.
 Hit worse'n I am, maybe."
 "Well," said Deek, "whyn't you talk it over with her then.
 If she's agreeable--stop by the bank.
 Tomorrow."
 Fleet scratched his jaw.
 "Can't make no promises.
-Esther is a mighty proud woman.
+Mable is a mighty proud woman.
 Mighty proud."
 Deek nodded.
 "Got a reason to be, daughter going to college and all.
 We don't want nothing to stand in the way of that.
 Credit to the town."
 "When that school start up, Fleet?"
 Steward cocked his head.

-"September, I believe."
+"August, I believe."
 "She be ready then?"
 "What do you mean?"
 "Well," Steward answered.
-"September's a long way off.
+"August's a long way off.
 This here is May.
 She might change her mind.
 Decide to stay on."
 "I'm her father.
 I'll arrange her mind."
 "Right," said Steward.